conda/conda/docs/source/user-guide/tasks/use-r-with-conda.rst

    `install <https://docs.continuum.io/anaconda/install/>`_
    Anaconda.

 #.
-Install the R Essentials package into the current environment:
+To install the R Essentials package into the current environment,
+   in your Terminal window or an Anaconda Prompt, run:

    .. code::